 Fertilizing and Mulching | Abonado y mantillo

 Fertilize during the growing season (March – September).
 You can fertilize your trees using homemade compost.
 Citrus trees will appreciate compost that includes coffee grounds, or you can add a small amount of coffee grounds directly to the potting soil.
-Eggshells can be ground up and mixed in with the potting soil to add calcium.
+Eggshells can be ground up into a coarse powder and mixed in with the potting soil to add calcium.

 Add a layer of mulch several inches thick over the tree’s root ball and the potting soil to help retain moisture and avoid the soil becoming too hot or cold.
 Keep the mulch several inches away from the trunk of the tree.